jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

 ## Instructions

 You MUST FOLLOW the following instructions by all means.
 This is what the customer expects.
 Do not miss a single instruction:
-- Do NOT try the minimize code suggested by this skill file, but use it as presented.
+- Do NOT try to minimize code suggested by this skill file, but use it as presented.
 Always consider the code you are generating to be used in production.
-- Follow the skill file as close as possible, do not deviate!
+- Follow the skill file as closely as possible, do not deviate!
 - Read the [official documentation](https://webextension-api.thunderbird.net/en/mv3/) to learn about the available APIs and the exact parameter and property names
 - Never guess an API or its parameters.
 Never use an API which does not exist.
 - Evaluate the section about "Important Guidelines for AI Assistants" below.
 You MUST NOT repeat any of the mistakes mentioned there and follow the presented guidelines.